About the author

 For those looking for flexibility in their life, then this is the option for you.
 You set the hours you work each day.
 You decide the rate of pay you are paid.
 Being a freelancer gives you complete control of your life and future.

 As a freelancer, you have unlimited earning potential and can decide who you work with.
-Independence is an advantage of building a freelance business, including being able to offset business expenses against your tax bill.
+Building a freelance business offers independence and the ability to offset business expenses against your tax bill.

-Freelancing gives freedom to work from anywhere, as long as the job is completed to a high standard, and you meet deadlines.
+Freelancing allows you to work from anywhere as long as the job is completed to a high standard and you meet deadlines.
 Access to the internet is less of a concern.
-If you want to spend a few days on an island, and the WiFi connection is slow, that is not a huge problem, providing you can meet work deadlines.
+If you want to spend a few days on an island and the WiFi connection is slow, that is not a huge problem, provided you can meet work deadlines.

 Cons

-The biggest challenges as a freelancer are not knowing when your clients are going to pay your invoices.
-You’ll find yourself chasing invoices, and that can lead to additional stress.
-Continuously marketing your freelance business and searching for new clients can become tiresome, especially when you’re first starting out.
+The biggest challenge for freelancers is not knowing when their clients will pay their invoices.
+Chasing invoices can lead to additional stress.
+Continuously marketing your freelance business and searching for new clients can also become tiresome, especially when starting.

-You will need good money management skills to survive because income is not regular.
-You’ll need to make sure you save a percentage of your income for taxes, and also access to ‘emergency’ money should work freeze up, or, clients do not pay on time.
+You will need money management skills to survive because income is not regular.
+You’ll need to make sure you save a percentage of your income for taxes and access money should work freeze up or ‘emergency’ clients do not pay on time.

 Sadly, it happens, so you need to prepare for this.

 As a freelancer, you will not get paid for any time off you take for vacations.
-Don’t forget to think about the future, and have a pension plan.
-Make sure you have healthcare insurance, so you are not financially impacted.
+Don’t forget to consider the future and have a pension plan.
+Make sure you have healthcare insurance so you are not financially impacted.

-Isolation is a problem for all remote workers but especially for freelancers because the only people they interact with are their clients from time to time.
+Isolation is a problem for all remote workers, especially freelancers, who occasionally interact with their clients.

 Pros

-For this article, we’re going to assume that the remote job is with an employer, rather than contracting jobs.
-As a contractor, the pros and cons are the same as a freelancer, other than most companies will pay monthly like employees.
+This guide assumes the remote job is with an employer rather than contracting.
+As a contractor, the pros and cons are the same as those of a freelancer, other than most companies paying monthly like employees.

-Unlike freelancing, you will receive a regular income, and be entitled to company benefits like sickness pay, vacation leave, pension and healthcare.
-For many people, this is an advantage over freelancing that is impossible to live without.
+Unlike freelancing, you will receive a regular income and be entitled to benefits such as sickness pay, vacation leave, pension, company benefits, and healthcare.
+For many, this is an advantage over freelancing that is impossible to live without.

-Since you are working closely with a team, there is more human interaction with video calls, and also annual team gatherings.
+Since you work closely with a team, there is more human interaction through video calls and annual team gatherings.

 Cons

 You will have less flexibility because most companies want you to work a specific shift and timezone.
-This might result in working unsociable hours, depending on where you are in the world compared with the location of the company.
+This might result in working unsociable hours, depending on where you are compared to the company’s location.

 You must have reliable internet access at all times.
-Otherwise, you will struggle to get work completed, and it will result in you losing your job.
+Otherwise, you will struggle to complete work, losing your job.

-With an employer, it is easy to feel that you have to be switched on to work at any time and work more hours than you are paid for.
-Taking time off might be problematic depending if other team members are away.
+With an employer, it is easy to feel that you have to be switched on to work at any time and work more hours than you are paid.
+Taking time off might be problematic if other team members are away.

 Freelance Work vs a Remote Job.
-With both options, you will have all the benefits of working from home: no commute to the office, spend more time with loved ones and time saved not commuting will allow you to work on your passions.
+With both options, you will have all the benefits of working from home: no commute to the office, more time with loved ones, and time saved not commuting, allowing you to work on your passions.

-Another solution, which you might not have thought about is working part-time as an employee in a remote job and also freelance.
+Another solution you might not have considered is working part-time as a remote employee or freelancer.

-At the time of writing this, I am working 15 hours per week, as an employee and 15-25 hours, building my online business.
+This gives you the best of both worlds.
+As I write this, I work 25 hours per week as an employee and 15-20 hours building my online business.

 Do not let the cons put you off from either of these remote working options because there are solutions.
-These will be covered in future articles so please subscribe to my free weekly email, so you’re notified when new content is published on this topic.
+These will be covered in future articles, so please subscribe to my free weekly email so you’ll be notified when new content is published on this topic.

 Share This Guide